 Elbia also falls under this, as Shinichi manages to get her off the hook for being an unwitting enemy spy.

 Blatant Lies: When Shinichi wishes to bring Miusel back to Japan with him, Matoba claims that Eldantians cannot breathe the air of Earth, and that their respiratory system will shut down immediately.
-Shinichi realises this later when nothing happens to Miusel.
+Shinichi realizes this later when nothing happens to Miusel.

 Blow You Away: Seems to be the main form of magic used by both elves and half-elves like Miusel.